Emmotes/ic_spoilers/docs/gale.md

 Slot 5:
 Boots of Ambiguous Enchantment: A little pick-me-up, for when any Weave will do...
-     Lonely Boot of Elven Kind: A snack-sized shoe for the wizard who travels light.
+      Lonely Boot of Elvenkind: A snack-sized shoe for the wizard who travels light.
    Boots of Very Fast Blinking: Blink and you'll miss me.
 But I'll always hit you.
                 Mystra's Grace: These were a gift from... well, never mind.